 What is that Float point thing all about?

 Most of the 24 bit systems have their limitations as long as they are ‘fixed point’.
-The problem is that with lowering the volume in an audio signal (e.g. a fade out), the number of ‘active bits’ decreases (less one bit with every 6 dB less volume).
+The problem is that with lowering the volume of an audio signal (e.g. a fade out), the number of ‘active bits’ decreases (less one bit with every 6 dB less volume).

-At minus 72 dB, a 16 bit system has approx. 2 bits left to describe (represent) the audio wave form.
+At minus 72 dB, a 16 bit system has approx. 2 bits left to describe (represent) the audio waveform.
 A 24 bit fixed point system has still approx. 10 bits left to describe (represent) the audio.

 How does that work???
 Envision a ruler with 16, 20 or 24 inches, representing a 16, 20, 24 bit system.
 In a fixed point system, the division between the 16, 20, 24 bit (inches) is fixed (each inch = 1 bit).
 As the audio signal gets lower, the number of active bits used gets smaller.
 This degrades the audio quality of the signal.
 You can hear it on a CD that has a title with a fade out by turning up the volume during the fade out.
 The sound gets grainy.

 If the audio signal extends the ‘length’ of the ruler, the signal clips.
 In a floating point system, the divisions are flexible, like if they were written on a very flexible rubber band.
 The rubber band shrinks or expands with the audio level of each sample.
-In other words, as the audio lever gets lower, the rubber band shrinks, but still uses all 24 divisions (bits).
+In other words, as the audio lever gets lower, the rubber band shrinks but still uses all 24 divisions (bits).
 If the audio level gets higher, the rubber band is stretching (no clipping).
-The rubber band can shrink down to -760 dB and stretch up to dynamic level of + 760 dB giving you total dynamics of 1520 dB and an unprecedented audio quality.
-Almost all digital audio recording and editing systems and digital mixers use fixed point systems.
+The rubber band can shrink down to -760 dB and stretch up to the dynamic level of + 760 dB giving you total dynamics of 1520 dB and an unprecedented audio quality.
+Almost all digital audio recording and editing systems and digital mixers use fixed-point systems.